MICA-MNI/BrainSpace/docs/pages/matlab_examples/plot_different_parcellations.rst

 To assess consistency of gradient mapping, in this example we will compute the gradients across different spatial scales.
-Specifically we subdivide the conte69 surface into 100, 200, 300, and 400 parcels based on a functional clustering (Schaefer et al., 2017) and built functional gradients from these representations.
+Specifically we subdivide the conte69 surface into 100, 200, 300, and 400 parcels based on a functional clustering `(Schaefer et al., 2018) <https://academic.oup.com/cercor/article-lookup/doi/10.1093/cercor/bhx179>`_ and built functional gradients from these representations.

 First, let's load the different parcellations (Schaefer et al., 2017) and